mereMint/sulfur/README.md

 - **Git**: For cloning the repository.
 - **Python 3.11+**: The bot is built on Python.
 - **MySQL Server**: A database is required for storing all data.
-   - For **Windows**, it's recommended to use XAMPP.
+   - **Windows**: We recommend using XAMPP.
-   - For **Termux/Linux**, you can install `mariadb`.
+   - **Termux/Linux**: We recommend using `mariadb`.

 ---

 ### Step 1: Discord Bot Application Setup

-Before you can run the code, you need to create a bot application in Discord.
+Before you can run the code, you need to create a bot application on Discord's Developer Portal.

 1.  **Create the Application**:
     -   Go to the Discord Developer Portal and click **"New Application"**.